ajconnally93/Project-1---Local-Brewery-Finder/README.md

 * Ability to view where these breweries are on a map to the right side of the page.

+* Ability to see your previously searched cities.

 ## How to Contribute

 If you would like to contribute, you can locally clone our REPO at https://github.com/ajconnally93/Project-1---Flight-Tracking-Weather-Enthusiasts , create your own branch, commit any changes and create a Pull request for one of us to approve.
 We practice a Kanban system with individual opened Issues, tasks, and ToDos that you may set to as being 'in progress' if you choose to contribute.